suk063/dreamer4/README_new.md

 We introduce **reward gradient saliency**, a lightweight modification to Dreamer4's dynamics training that replaces its uniform spatial-token loss with a weighted variant.
 A small auxiliary reward head (two-layer MLP, ~8K parameters) predicts scalar reward from mean-pooled spatial tokens.
 The gradient of that prediction with respect to each token identifies which tokens encode task-relevant information.
 Those gradients are normalized into per-token weights and applied to the dynamics loss — concentrating prediction capacity on task-critical regions without modifying the underlying architecture.

-Evaluated on 30 DMControl tasks, saliency weighting improves latent prediction on **18/30 tasks** with an aggregate −5.6% reduction in Latent MSE.
+Evaluated on 30 DMControl and MMBench tasks, saliency weighting improves latent prediction on **18/30 tasks** with an aggregate −5.6% reduction in Latent MSE.
 The largest gains occur on tasks with spatially localized rewards: finger-turn-easy (−61.5%), reacher-3-hard (−74.8%), and walker-walk (−27.5%).
 The method adds fewer than 0.04% additional parameters and ~4% wall-clock overhead.

 ---